 Educational Programs and Peer Education

 Over the course of the year, our education team taught 317 classes which reached 8490 attendees.
 These classes included topics on sexual violence, relationship violence, sexual harassment, bias and bystander intervention, supporting survivors, and more.
 In addition, 206 students (equal to 1099 attendee hours) participated in our 6-week long Greeks Care Peer Educational program, which was a reduction from 320 the prior year.
 And, through the It’s On Us Peer Education workshops, 12 sessions were conducted, reaching 97 students, a reduction compared to 18 sessions for 130 students the prior year.
 This was the second year of the It’s On Us Peer Education workshops.
 We surmise that numbers were higher during the first year due to more intentional marketing being done and through some paid channels, which was unable to be done in the second year.
 Similarly, outreach efforts for Greeks Care were less this year, possibly due to challenges with vacant positions in the Office of Fraternity and Sorority Life, our partner office for Greeks Care.
 We plan to continue to grow both programs through cost effective marketing and more outreach efforts.

 Awareness Programs, Keynote Speakers, and Events

-In addition to the above classes, the Center conducted 45 separate programs reaching 5628 attendees, welcomed eight expert keynote speakers, and partnered and collaborated with 28 different offices and organizations to provide the best possible programming to students.
+In addition to the above workshops, the Center conducted 110 separate programs reaching 6663 attendees, welcomed ten expert keynote speakers, and partnered and collaborated with 40 different offices and organizations to provide evidence based and best practice inspired programming to students.

-The above is a summary of our annual report for year-end 6/30/22.
+The above is a summary of our annual report for year-end June 30, 2023.
 If you would like to see the full report, please contact the Gender Equity Center at email@example.com so one can be emailed to you.